 111-112-113.
 ELEMENTARY ORGANIC CHEMISTRY.
-A study of the preparations, reactions, and constitution of the aliphatic and aromatic compounds of carbon.
-Prerequisite: 21-22-23.
-Three credits; autumn, winter, spring.
+A study of the preparation, reaction, and constitution of the aliphatic and aromatic compounds of carbon.
+Prerequisite: 21-22-23 or 25-26-27.
+Three lectures and two laboratories per week.
+Five credits; autumn, winter, spring.